muthhus/narchy/README.md

   classical multi-agent communication protocols like FIPA and ACL, but perhaps in a more natural way, and enhanced with the added expressiveness of shades of NAL truth and budget.

 ### Deep Variable Introduction
 See VarIntroduction.java and subclasses, and which rules apply them.

+### Images (extensional and intensional) Removed
+Deep variable introduction, in and among Product terms, implement equivalent or 'better' results than what both types of Images were designed to generate.
+Please create an Issue with any contradictory evidence.

 ### _Many other changes remain to be documented._